DimitriAlston/JobShop.jl/README.md

-# Jobshop.jl
+# JobShop.jl
-Surrogate Lagrangian Jobshop Solver
+Surrogate Lagrangian Job-Shop Solver

 ## Problem Specification
-The jobshop scheduling problem is specified by a `jsp::JobShopProblem` mutable structure.
+The job-shop scheduling problem is specified by a `jsp::JobShopProblem` mutable structure.
 Currently, persistent storage and specification of the problem is done using a series of .csv files which are loaded into intermediate `DataFrames` objects then used to populate the `jsp` structure.
 In total eight .csv files are used which are loaded into dataframes then used: